Trustee Information

 Simon Laing – Trustee

 Simon has worked in the financial sector since graduating in Engineering Science.
 He is a CFA charterholder with over 22 years of experience at large multi-national firms.
 He has been responsible for teams managing US and Global Equity investment portfolios and has expertise in Socially Responsible Investing.
 In his roles, he has interacted with and advised public company managements and boards.
+In his current role he manages multi-asset investment portfolios for clients including schools and charities.

-Simon and his wife have three sons and moved to the Harpenden area seventeen years ago.
+Simon and his wife have three sons and moved to the Harpenden area twenty years ago.
 He has coached local rugby and cricket teams and is delighted to have the opportunity to help KWS achieve its purpose.

 Suzy Lawrence – Trustee

-Suzy spent eight years working as a solicitor in London specialising in Construction law before changing career to work in academia.
-She is now studying for a PhD in Shakespeare and teaching undergraduate students at a London university.
-She is also involved in wider participation work which focuses on encouraging and enabling sixth form students to apply to university.
-She believes in the importance of opening up higher education to make it accessible to every student possible.
+Suzy spent eight years working as a solicitor in London specialising in construction law before changing career to study for a PhD in Shakespeare.
+She now works in academia and is also involved in wider participation work which focuses on encouraging and enabling secondary school students to apply to university.
+She believes in the importance of ensuring that all educational opportunities are available to every student possible.
+Suzy lives in Wheathampstead and has two children.
+She is very grateful to have the opportunity to help Katherine Warington School achieve its aims of providing an inspiring and fulfilling education to all of its pupils.

 Dani Cook – Trustee